yusrauce/yusrauce/README.md

 ### I'm Yüsra from Turkey.
 I do content on development.
 ### I have experience in photoshop and photo editing.
-### I currently learing Dart Language, Flutter SDK and UI-UX design.
-Every time I learn something new, I will share my projects here so I am open to your constructive criticism to learn more.
+### I currently learing programming and UI-UX design.
-### Also you can ask me about Flutter and we can learn together.

 # Skills :
 ### Flutter